Microquake-ai/RFC-micro-seismic-data-exchange-format/main.md

 1.  **Coordinate System**: Integration of a Cartesian coordinate system to more aptly represent the spatial characteristics of mining operations.

 Through these adaptations, this document aims to bridge the gap between established seismological data formats and the unique requirements of the mining sector, ensuring seamless data interchange and analysis.
-This document also prescribes the use of those format and provides exam
+This document also prescribes the use of those format and provides usage examples

 ### Terminology